-- 3.8.1 Written approval from concerned school authorities - 3.8.1.1.
-For academic field trips, the instructor must submit an Activity Proposal to the Program Chair, for endorsement to the Dean who will recommend it to the School President for approval. - 3.8.1.2.
+3.8.1 Written approval from concerned school authorities

+3.8.1.1.
+For academic field trips, the instructor must submit an Activity Proposal to the Program Chair, for endorsement to the Dean who will recommend it to the School President for approval.
+3.8.1.2.
 For campus organization activities and field trips, the moderator shall file an Activity Proposal and Action Plan.
-It should be s u b mitted to the Head of Student Personnel Services for endorsement to the Group Head for Academic Support Services who will recommend its approval by the School President. - 3.8.1.3.
-The Activity Proposal and Action Plan should contain the following: - 1) Specific objectives/purposes of the activity - 2) Itinerary including the date, place and time that must be followed - 3) Number of participants and their names, instructors and/or either school personnel expected to join the activity - 4) Budget, including reasonable contributions and expected expenses - 5) List of classes affected if any. - 6) Notarized Parental consent - 7) Medical clearance issued by the School Physician
+It should be submitted to the Head of Student Support Services for endorsement to the Group Head for Academic Support Services who will recommend its approval by the School President.

+3.8.1.3.
+The Activity Proposal and Action Plan should contain the following:

+- 1) Specific objectives/purposes of the activity - 2) For academic field trips: - course syllabus which reflects the relevance of requiring an educational tour and field trip;